 Closure

 Finally, once all deliverables have been submitted, your project will move to the closing stages.
 Depending on the type of project, you may receive feedback from stakeholders and have to make changes based on their suggestions.
-In other projects, closure may simply be a formality – a figurative pat on the back, if you will.
+In other projects, closure may simply be a formality – a figurative pat on the back.

 You may also find yourself compiling feedback from your staff during this stage of the project process.
 You can use their experiences and feedback to inform the way you manage future projects, preserving the good and removing the bad.